 What is the feeling you are working towards achieving?

 If you need extra cash to achieve your goals, think about ways you can bring in extra money.
 I truly believe that you can do whatever you set your mind to.
-The power to Create & live a life that you love is, was and always will be yours.
+The power to unleash your inner contagiously positive, including financial abundance, is, was and always will be yours.

 Laurie-ann Sheldrick, The Contagiously Positive Girl